5ggg/UnityEngineFile/README.md

 This repository stores the files of Unity Workplace for the dissertation

 The working files will prefer upload into the master brance first.
 The testing part will be upload into the dev if possible.

 ### Environmental Info.
+    Unity  (2019.4.0f1)
     Unity Hub (2.3.2)
-    Unity 5.0 (2019.4.0f1)

     Visual Studio Community 2019
             Visual Studio Tools for Unity
             Visual Basic

+    Adobe Premiere CC
     Adobe Photoshop CC
-    adobe Premiere CC
+    ArcTime Pro

     Autodesk Maya 2020
     Autodesk 3ds Max 2021